jakubfolta/Portfolio/src/markdown-files/about.md

 ---
-foreword: "I'm Jacob, passionate self-taught Web / Front-End Developer."
 extension1: "In my life I've tried many different professions but never really loved what I was doing.
 Fortunately, in August 2018 I became interested in programming.
-From that moment on I started my journey with my new passion – programming."
+From that moment on I started my journey with my new"
 extension2: "I've worked through many courses like: Kodilla (Web Developer Bootcamp) | Advanced CSS and Sass: Flexbox, Grid, Animations | The Complete JavaScript Course 2020 |
 React - The Complete Guide (incl Hooks, React Router, Redux) and read / watch countless articles and youtube tutorials about Front-end Development.
 I obtained CIW Web Foundations Associate | CIW Advanced HTML5 and CSS3 Specialist and CIW JavaScript Specialist certificates."